-On May 2, 2011, doctors, nurses, faith and tribal leaders, social justice advocates and affected citizens from all 50 states convened in Washington, D.C. to send a powerful message: All Americans have a right to breathe clean, healthy air.
+On May 13–16, 2013, doctors, nurses, faith and tribal leaders, social justice advocates and affected citizens from all 50 states convened in Washington, D.C. to send a powerful message: Everyone has the right to breathe clean, healthy air.

-These Clean Air Ambassadors met with members of Congress, the Environmental Protection Agency, and the Obama administration to speak out for strong protections against pollution that is harmful to all our health.
+This legion of Clean Air Ambassadors met with members of Congress, the Environmental Protection Agency, and the Obama administration to call for greater protections from smog, coal ash, carbon and other dangerous air pollutants.

 The Environmental Protection Agency has released standards that will clean up toxic air emissions from power plants across the nation, thanks in no small part to years of Earthjustice attorney James Pew's determined litigation on behalf of community, environmental and public health groups.